Slothfulwave612/My-Data-Visualization-Work/README.md

 # My-Data-Visualization-Work

-⟿ I use Python's package **Matplotlib** to make all the visualizatiions.
+⟿ I use Python's package **Matplotlib** to make all the visualizations.

 ## My Recent Visualisation Work